DiptiAgarwal2004/DiptiAgarwal2004-Pharmx_pharmacist_Assistant/README.md

 - **Backend Development**:
   - **Flask** framework for server-side logic and handling requests.
 - **Database Management**:
-  - [Specify your database technology here, e.g., SQLite, PostgreSQL] for storing patient and prescription data.
+  - MongoDB Compass for storing patient and prescription data.
 - **Data Annotation**:
   - Utilizes **Roboflow API** for efficient labeling and preparation of training datasets.